ChenliangLi205/Viviane/README.md

 # Viviane

+Lady of the lake.

-A simple music recognition tool.
+-- A simple tool for converting music files to music scores.